What’s in a form?

 Public health is about making decisions about large groups of people using the facts available to you about them- distilling and extrapolating the health experiences of individuals to thousands or millions.
 With stakes like these, accuracy- and completeness- of information can literally be a matter of life and death.

-__The NYC Health Department’s HIV Prevention Program brought us on board after realizing that their existing data collection methods weren’t working.
-The forms or their entry methods couldn’t be changed, because they were thoroughly integrated with NYC’s existing back end.
-But the content of the forms themselves could be revised, and they recognized this as an explicit challenge of inclusive design.
+We were brought on board to help improve existing data collection methods to better meet the needs of the CBO and clinical providers.
+Questions on the forms couldn’t be changed, because they were thoroughly integrated with an existing infrastructure.
+But the forms themselves could be revised in terms of format and design, and they recognized this as an explicit challenge of inclusive design.

 An Inclusive Design Approach

-__Both “audiences” for the HIV prevention forms were extremely diverse: varying levels of English ability, familiarity with medical jargon, cognitive skills, even visual acuity.
-We began our fact-finding by spending time with everyone involved at the health provider side, from the office personnel who would transcribe the forms to the healthcare professionals that would use and report the data, observing their processes (as these were beyond our scope of change) and their ability to clearly interpret the information on a completed form.
+Both “audiences” for the forms were extremely diverse: varying levels of English ability, experience, familiarity with medical jargon, even visual acuity.
+We considered the perspective of provider program staff who would directly interact with clients to those who will eventually transcribe the forms and report the data, taking note of the multi-step process involved with each client encounter and their ability to clearly interpret the information on a completed form.

 Operating Within Constraints

-It was also necessary to be clear about the limitations on our scope of change: there were many ways that the data collection process might be dramatically improved, but the constraints of the HIV Prevention’s existing infrastructure were immovable due to time, budget, and resources: the forms could only be paper, black and white, and had to have margins that would accommodate the legacy printers and scanners representing the lowest common denominator across the infrastructure of HIV Prevention Program and it’s network of providers.
+It was also necessary to be clear about the limitations on our scope of change: there were many ways that the data collection process might be dramatically improved, but the constraints of the existing infrastructure were immovable due to time, budget, and resources: the forms could only be paper, black and white, and had to have margins that would accommodate the legacy printers and scanners representing the lowest common denominator across the existing infrastructure and its network of providers.

 Legibility was one example of a major consideration and challenge- it demanded efficiency in the use of every page, with the lack of color options demanding bigger fonts and better spacing for clarity.